Say Gerv? I’m 30 years old and I don’t like getting dressed up when going on a date. Do I really need to own a suit?

 A custom suit can do just that, but more than hide, it will emphasize what you love about yourself and let the world see it too.
 If you’re unsure on how to go about finding a custom suit to match your style, Gilad, hit up Wave + Woven stylist and CEO Amanda Vargus.
 She’ll set you up right.

 Say Gerv?
-I’m not in the best shape and I feel self-conscious being naked in front of my girlfriend even though she says I’m fine.
+I’m not in the best shape since my college football days and I feel self-conscious being naked in front of my girlfriend even though she says I’m fine.
 Is she being honest with me?

 -Don, Boston, MA

 Yes Don, she’s being honest with you.
 Your Pillsbury dough boy physique is real.
 Your man boobs are real.
 Not being able to see your feet when you stand is real.
-You’re feeling self-conscious for a reason and it’s because you don’t have that Adonis body from your youth.
+You’re feeling self-conscious for a reason and it’s because you don’t have that Adonis body from when you played football in college.

 I’m sure your girlfriend loves you the way you are, but it’s obvious you don’t.
 So do something about it.
 If you’re unhappy make a change.
 Start going to the gym and change your eating habits.
 The key is consistency.
 You may not see results right away, but stick with it and the change will happen.